bigarobas/plugincc/README.md

 CORE.MODULES.READY
 ```
 ## WORK IN PROGRESS / WONDERING / ROADMAP :
-- Making JSXBridge linker resolve bridge path based on registred object instead of evaluated string path based on existing global variables.
+- [✔] Making JSXBridge linker resolve bridge path based on registred object instead of evaluated string path based on existing global variables.
-- Modules : auto-detected mixed context modules from a specific project folder which let you developpe reusable modules
+- [✖] Modules : auto-detected mixed context modules from a specific project folder which let you developpe reusable modules
-- Panel : a ready to use Panel Class that you can inherite from to startup even more quickly
+- [✖] Panel : a ready to use Panel Class that you can inherite from to startup even more quickly
-- Commenting/Documenting the code
+- [✖] Commenting/Documenting the code
-- (?)
+- [✖] (?)
 Getting away from singelton model for CORE (?)
-- (?)
+- [✖] (?)
 Thinking multi-panel and cross-app (?)
-- (?)
+- [✖] (?)
 Thinking external framework (angular, react, vue, knockoutjs, etc.) compatibility / helpers (?)
+- [✖] optional es5-shim integration via config for JSX (ES3 JSX power up to ES5)
 - (more to come...)